Improving Quality of Life After Thoracic Surgery Using Patient-Reported Outcomes

 Lung cancer specific Quality of Life will be measured by the EORTC (European Organisation for Research and Treatment of Cancer) Quality of Life Questionnaire Lung Cancer-13 (EORTC QLQ-LC13) supplement and reported as a score from 0 to 100 with a higher score being worse symptoms

-The percentage of complete symptom surveys out of delivered symptom surveys will be calculated.
+The percentage of subjects who completed symptom surveys out of delivered symptom surveys.

 The percentage of survey alerts that generate a clinician response will be calculated.

-Time Frame: 2 months through 2 years post-discharge
+Time Frame: assessed at 2 months through 2 years post-discharge

 Secondary Outcome Measures